Ginabest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Function that returns the length of a string
+Function that  prints a string, followed by a new line, to stdout